aigarius/static_blog/blog/2026/08/22/ai-vote.md

 With all the above considered I will vote like this (earlier options are preferred over later options):

-* Proposal E - solid *hack* of integrating AI into already existing Debian rules and conventions
+* Proposal E(5) - solid *hack* of integrating AI into already existing Debian rules and conventions
-* Proposal B - explicit and detailed
+* Proposal B(2) - explicit and detailed
-* Proposal D - lower because of discouragement to others on what we agreed to do ourselves
+* Proposal D(4) - lower because of discouragement to others on what we agreed to do ourselves
-* Proposal F - I am not a fan of dancing around with disclosures
+* Proposal F(6) - I am not a fan of dancing around with disclosures
-* Further discussion - I do not want any option below this to succeed as they would do more harm than good
+* Further discussion(9) - I do not want any option below this to succeed as they would do more harm than good
-* Proposal H - loud, but not doing anything actually
+* Proposal H(8) - loud, but not doing anything actually
-* Proposal A - at least this one does not set rules for emails
+* Proposal A(1) - at least this one does not set rules for emails
-* Proposal G - at least this one allows an AI overseer to tell you what to write with your own fingers
+* Proposal G(7) - at least this one allows an AI overseer to tell you what to write with your own fingers
-* Proposal C - the most draconic and invasive one that explicitly wants to kick people out of the project
+* Proposal C(3) - the most draconic and invasive one that explicitly wants to kick people out of the project

 Details on rationale